gettyimages/gettyimages-api_java/README.md

 ## Assumptions
 * You have a Java SDK installed.
 * You have the latest Stand-alone Android Sdk installed.
+Install at least the Android 2.2 (API 8) Sdk.
 * You have IntelliJ IDEA >= 13 installed.
 * You have "Getty Test" credentials from http://api.gettyimages.com